What is NAS mirror backup?

 It allows you to synchronize files and folders to other locations including local disk, external hard drive, another computer on the network, NAS, removable USB flash drive and so on; it can be used combing with other practical features, such as schedule backup.

-1. Download AOMEI Backupper, install and launch it.
-Click Sync on the left sidebar and then select Basic Sync.
+1. Click Sync on the left sidebar and then select Basic Sync.
+You can enjoy more advanced sync modes if you upgrade to Professional edition:

 2. Input a Task Name for your NAS mirror backup to make a distinction between it and other backups.
 Click Add Folder, then select Share/NAS in the popping out window.